 Foamy looking patches called slime molds may appear out of nowhere on lawns or mulch areas.
 It is common for these slime molds to appear after rainy periods, especially if temperatures are warm and humid.
 Slime molds come in all colors and can be white, gray, yellow, purple, orange or brown.
 Some people say the patches look like vomit from a dog or other animals which is where the name "dog vomit slime mold" may have originated.

 Slime molds are a group of fast-growing fungi and they are usually more unsightly than harmful.
 They don’t cause damage to the lawn.
 The slime mold fungi may actually benefit the plants by consuming potential pathogens and bacteria that could harm the plants.
 Slime molds are not unsightly and not considered to be dangerous to humans or animals.

-Chemical controls or fungicides are unnecessary and if if they are used they are highly ineffective.
+Chemical controls or fungicides are unnecessary and if they are used, they are highly ineffective.
 Watering according to the 1-2-3-2-1 lawn watering technique will help prevent slime molds from developing.
-If slime molds do develop they can be managed by waiting until the area is dry and then rake or mow the affected areas.
+If slime molds do develop, they can be managed by waiting until the area is dry and then rake or mow the affected areas.
 Using a hose to wash the slime mold with a forceful stream of water is also an easy way to manage their presence.

 Snow mold is a common lawn problem in Colorado during years of heavy snowfall.
 Snow mold will develop on lawns that have been covered in snow for more than 2 weeks.